 In many cases, the size may vary between each of your feet.
 Also, the size of your feet can change as you get older, because they flatten over time because of a loss of elasticity in tendons and ligaments.

 Here’s something else: a shoe’s fit often varies by the time of day; a person’s feet naturally swell throughout the day, and a shoe that fits snug in the morning may fit too tightly in the evening.

 That said, it’s best to try on shoes in the late afternoon or early evening when you’ll get a more “true” fit.

 A shoe’s fit often varies from brand to brand, as well.
 For instance, a size 8 penny loafer from one manufacturer may fit entirely different than a size 8 constructed by another company.

-You may or may not wear socks with your loafers (or you may choose to do both) and whatever option you choose affects the fit.
-If you do plan to wear socks, bring a pair with you for trying on shoes.
+You may or may not wear socks with your loafers (or you may choose to do both), and whatever option you choose affects the fit.
+If you do plan to wear socks, bring a pair with you to try on shoes.